y-takefuji/6_skills_for_data_scientists/README.md

 # Fundamental principles on machine learning
 1. The primary goal of machine learning is to accurately predict the target.
-2. Machine learning feature importances are always biased.
+2. Machine learning feature importances are always inherently biased while different models utilize distinct methodorolies for calculating feature importances and this can create diverse biases, leading to erroneous conclusions.
 3. Cross-validation with AUC and other metrics is only effective for target prediction accuracy, not for feature importance accuracy.
 4. SHAP inherits biases due to explain=SHAPT(model).
 5. To calculate true associations or genuine relationships between variables, the data distribution, the statistical relationships, and statistical validation with p-values.